sowusu08/intro-machine-learning/Forward-Back-prop.md

     print("(Numerical Gradient, Analytical Gradient)")
     print(gradients)
 ```
-NOTE: For complex neural networks running this function is EXTREMELY costly.
-So it would make more sense
+> For complex neural networks running this function is EXTREMELY costly.
+So it would make more sense to:
-to:
-(a) write a function, checkGradients() that runs computNumericalGradient() on a simulated neural
+> (a) write a function, checkGradients() that runs computNumericalGradient() on a simulated neural
-network of much smaller size or
+> network of much smaller size or
-(b) work an if else statement into computNumericalGradient() which prints user-inputted
+> (b) work an if else statement into computNumericalGradient() which prints user-inputted
-segment of the output if params.size() > 20
+> segment of the output if params.size() > 20